A Guide to the Most Popular Apple Varieties

-Considered an all-purpose apple, the Golden Delicious—along with Red Delicious—is the one most commonly found in 42-pound bags sold for five dollars at the grocery store.
+Considered an all-purpose apple, the Golden Delicious — along with the Red Delicious — is the one most commonly found in 42-pound bags sold for five dollars at the grocery store.

-Flavor profile: the meat of the apple is mild and sweet, the flesh is juicy, but taste-wise isn’t all that different from the taste of a Red Delicious.
+Flavor profile: The meat of the apple is mild and sweet, the flesh is juicy, but taste-wise isn’t all that different from a red delicious.

-Where it’s grown: Golden Delicious grow in most regions of the country.
+Where it’s grown: Most regions of the country.

 Best enjoyed: Pick your poison.
 It works whole, chopped into a salad, or baked into desserts.

-This New Zealand breed has gained popularity in the last 15 years.
-It’s a cross between a Kidd’s Orange Red and a Golden Delicious apple (assuming you’re up on apple husbandry).
+This New Zealand breed has gained popularity in the last 20 years.
+It’s a cross between a Kidd’s Orange Red and a golden delicious (assuming you’re up on apple husbandry).